Managing bowel late effects

 Toilet posture

-Sitting in the right position on the toilet can help you to empty your bowels.
+Sitting in the right position on the toilet can help you to empty your bowel.
 Lean forward a little and rest your elbows on your knees.
 Use a small footstool to raise your feet off the floor by about 20cm (8 inches).
 This will make your knees higher than your hips.
 Do not strain or hold your breath.
-Straining or holding your breath makes the muscles tighten, instead of relaxing them so you can pass stool.
+Straining or holding your breath makes the muscles tighten, instead of relaxing them so you can pass stools.
 You may find using a relaxed breathing technique helps.

-The correct position for emptying your bowels
+The correct position for emptying the bowel

 If you have had recent hip surgery, do not use this position.
 Always check with your doctor first.